Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

 In certain circumstances, multiple modifiers may be necessary to completely describe a service.
 Our payment system recognizes multiple modifiers to allow you to bill up to four separate modifiers per claim line.

 We process the following modifiers when appended to an appropriate code(s).
-Where applicable, the provider's fee schedule allowed amount will be adjusted per any percentage noted:
+Where applicable, the provider's fee schedule allowed amount will be adjusted per any percentage noted.
+Please note this doesn't represent all of the available modifiers but a list of commonly used modifiers:

 *Outpatient and ambulatory surgery center use only